RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/hot-plug.md

 ### Background: Hot-plugging virtual disks
 It is expected to have **Dynamic Reconfiguration** capabilities for VMs today, such as CPU/Memory/Storage/Network hot-plug/hot-unplug.
 Although these capabilities have been around for the traditional virtualization platforms, it is a particularly challenging feature to implement in a **Kubernetes** platform because of the kubernetes principle of **immutable Pods**, where once deployed they are never modified.
 If something needs to be changed, you never do so directly on the Pod.
-Instead, you’ll build and deploy a new one that have all your needed changes baked in.
+Instead, you’ll build and deploy a new one that has all your needed changes baked in.

 OpenShift Virtualization strives to have these dynamic reconfiguration capabilities for VMs although it's a kubernetes-based platform.
-In 4.9 release, Hot-plugging virtual disks to a running virtual machine is supported as a Technology Preview feature, so as a VM owner, you are able to attach and detach storage on demand.
+In the 4.9 release, Hot-plugging virtual disks to a running virtual machine is supported as a Technology Preview feature, so as a VM owner, you are able to attach and detach storage on demand.

 ### Exercise: Hot-plugging a virtual disk using the web console
 Hot-plug and hot-unplug virtual disks when you want to add or remove them without stopping your virtual machine or virtual machine instance.
 This capability is helpful when you need to add storage to a running virtual machine without incurring down-time.
 When you hot-plug a virtual disk, you attach a virtual disk to a virtual machine instance while the virtual machine is running.
 When you hot-unplug a virtual disk, you detach a virtual disk from a virtual machine instance while the virtual machine is running.
 Only data volumes and persistent volume claims (PVCs) can be hot-plugged and hot-unplugged.
 You cannot hot-plug or hot-unplug container disks.